defenseunicorns/uds-common/docs/uds-packages/guide.md

 This guide is intended for developers integrating applications with UDS (Unicorn Delivery Service).
 It provides an overview of the integration process, key considerations, and resources to ensure a smooth integration.
 If you are familiar with UDS Package creation, [Badging Requirements](./requirements/uds-package-requirements.md) may be more relevant.

 Integrating a Package fundamentally means:
 1. Creating a repository `uds-package-<name>` from [uds-package-template](https://github.com/defenseunicorns/uds-package-template)
-2. Create a new issue using the [UDS Badging Requirements template](uds-badging-requirements-template.md) to record the progress being made and any exceptions that are necessary
-3. Integrating the upstream helm chart as a zarf package `zarf.yaml` to build a declarative OCI artifact
+2. Integrating the upstream helm chart as a zarf package `zarf.yaml` to build a declarative OCI artifact
-4. Adding a UDS package Custom Resource `uds-package.yaml` to integrate with UDS Core via Pepr
+3. Adding a UDS package Custom Resource `uds-package.yaml` to integrate with UDS Core via Pepr
-5. Build a 'zero CVE' package by replacing images with a `*-unicorn` flavored image
+4. Build a 'zero CVE' package by replacing images with a `*-unicorn` flavored image

 ## Prerequisites